-Anxiety attacks are complex, and symptoms can be caused by a host of different bodily changes.
+Anxiety attacks are complex, and symptoms can be caused by a host of different bodily and brain changes.
 However, the most common cause of dizziness is hyperventilation.
 During anxiety attacks, you tend to breath faster and less efficiently, taking in more oxygen than you need and breathing out too much carbon dioxide.
 Your body adjusts to this by constricting your blood vessels.

 Dizziness and Anxiety